rhel-labs/learn-katacoda/pcp-intro/step1.md

 >**Note:** For this scenario, we have started installing SQL Server in the background.
 The background task will take between 2-5 minutes to complete.

+Performance Co-Pilot (PCP) provides a large number of command-line tools, graphical tools, and libraries to monitor and manage system performance.
+These services are distributed and scalable to accommodate the most complex system configurations and performance problems.

-We have setup two terminal windows running on the local machine - The current terminal will be used for SQL Server and OS specific commands.
+In this PCP intro lab, our setup consists of a single node system running PCP.
+We have setup two terminal windows running on the local machine - The current terminal will be used for OS specific commands and to interact with SQL Server.
 The *pcp* terminal will be used for running pcp specific commands and looking at the output.

 To check if SQL Server installation is complete, we can use the following command -